blue-forest/dropin/recipes/docs/concepts/catalog/projects.md

 ---
 # Projects

-A Project is the use of a [Model](/concepts/catalog/models/){.cico .cico-models} : it applies the content of the [Recipes](/concepts/catalog/recipes/){.cico .cico-recipes} of a Model to work.
+A Project is the use of a [Model](/concepts/catalog/models/){.cico .cico-models}: it applies the content of the [Recipes](/concepts/catalog/recipes/){.cico .cico-recipes} of a Model to work.
 It is therefore possible to have a single Model and several Projects with specific Options for each environment.

 The elements specified in a Project are: